eye-division/katehipkiss/_layeredpapercuts/red-poppies-still-life.md

 White mount in a black frame

-*Red Poppies, Still Life will be exhibited at The Gallery at Waterperry during Oxfordshire Artweeks.
+*<br>Red Poppies, Still Life will be exhibited at The Gallery at Waterperry during Oxfordshire Artweeks.
 Please contact me or the gallery for further information.*